-1st Offense: the cell phone is taken to the office and may be picked up at the end of the day by the student.
-A warning letter will be sent home.
+1st Offense: the cell phone is taken to the office.
+Parents/Guardian will be notified and must pick it up.

 2nd Offense: a Level A citation will be issued and the parent must pick up the phone.

 3rd Offense: a Level A citation will be issued for defiance of authority and the privilege to have a cell phone at school will be revoked for the remainder of the school year.